 Drive to the Tanzania border, stopping for lunch in Arusha.
-Fly from Arusha to Tarangire National Park and settle into your luxurious accommodations.
+Board a direct flight from Arusha to Tarangire National Park and settle into your luxurious accommodations.
 Sanctuary Swala’s large tents are built on raised decks under umbrella acacia trees overlooking the Gurusi flood plains.
-The layout is very open with resident herds of impalas often grazing in camp.
+The layout is very open, with resident herds of impalas often grazing in camp.
 Wide panoramas of wooded savanna stretch in every direction in the park, which is nurtured by the permanent Tarangire River and populated by abundant big game, such as lions, elephants and buffalo.
 Its dusty red landscape also hosts a large bird population.
 Tonight, dine in camp.

 Tarangire National Park | Into the Wild